iotdscreator/iotdscreator-dataset/README.md

 ### 1. flooding

  - Simple example of the flooding attack
- - An attacker
+ - An attacker performs the SYN flooding to a target

 ### 2. log4j malicious server

  - Example of the Log4j malicious server
- - An attacker
+ - An attacker (i.e., the malicious server) reponds with the malicious response on a valid request from a victim

+### 3. ldap_server

+ - Example of the LDAP server, which is typically used in the log4j attack
+ - An attacker launches the ping to find a LDAP server, and performs the SYN flooding to the LDAP server.

 ## Multi-step Attacks